 MOUNT PISGAH AVA

-WINEMAKING | Native yeast in 10% new French oak, 80% neutral and 10% stainless steel.
-Two-thirds completed malolactic fermentation.
+20% stainless steel.
+The barrel fermented lots completed malolactic fermentation (none in steel).
 Aging for 10 months in Remond, Damy, & Seguin Moreau Icone Blanc barrels.

 Lime and subtle butterscotch aromatics lead the way to lively, herbal, fruit driven flavors highlighted by fresh apple and marjoram.
 The finish brings notes of lemon rind and barrel to complete this layer for a balanced, textured wine.